Garrett-Productions/sockets_w_ciso/rewatch.readme.md

     * Create .env with PORT variable (PORT = 8000)
     * Whenever you hover over an HTML element, whatever is after the colon is what it's returning, so for sockets, lets catch whatever app.listen is returning in a variable! (const httpServer)
+    * dotenv.config(); -- this enables all variables, then create your port variable in this file
     * npm run dev or nodemon server.js to run the backend
     * make an instance of socket.io server through a var, and import it, so we'll have an http server var and a socket.io var
     * const io = this object allows each client to listen for events, and allows the server to listen for events coming from     the client, so we set io = to an instance of a socket server, we already have an httpserver var above.. and then import it from socket.io

     * this is a whole instance setup of a socket server, taking 2 arguements const io = new SocketServer(httpServer, {
         cors: {